Extended String Module

 Description

-Converts fullwidth text to halfwidth text, e.g., "a"
+Converts fullwidth text to halfwidth text, e.g., "a" to "a", "1" to "1", etc.

-This function is the inverse of string.to_fullwidth
+This function is the inverse of string.to_fullwidth.

 Example